ada-x64/cubething.dev/static/posts/building_this_site.md

 });
 ```

-Running a Fresh application directly through PM2 will cause erros due to the way Fresh caches the rendered artefacts.
+Running a Fresh application directly through PM2 will cause errors due to the way Fresh caches the rendered artifacts.
 So, we need to create a deployment script, and run _that_ through PM2.

 `deploy.sh`